 From 2002 Carmine Costantini successfully participated in many national and international cooking contests under the banner of the Professional Association of Italian Chefs, including the prestigious IKA/World Culinary Olympics 2004 in Erfurt (Germany) where as part of a team of Italian Chefs, they won a bronze medal.

-Osteria la Passione in the heart of Richmond, Victoria operated from December 2010 to November 2016, serving degustation dinners to happy diners and winning 2 hats from Gault & Millau in 2016.
+Osteria la Passione in Richmond operated from December 2010 to November 2016, serving degustation dinners to happy diners and winning 2 hats from Gault & Millau in 2016. and was followed by Pasta Adagio at the same location.